Gospel of Mary: History

+Additionally, some scholars believe that Papyrus Oxyrhynchus 5577 may be an additional fragment of Mary originally located somewhere in the large gap left in the existing manuscripts.

 Dating the gospel, as with most ancient literary texts, is problematic.
 As the earliest extant fragment of the gospel (the Rylands papyrus) dates to the early Third Century, it must predate this.
-Karen L. King, Hollis Professor of Divinity at Harvard Divinity School, suggested that the gospel was composed early in the Second Century, noting that it evidences familiarity with the Gospel of John, and perhaps the letters of Paul, thus likely postdating 90–100 CE.
+Karen L. King, Hollis Professor of Divinity at Harvard Divinity School, suggested that the gospel was composed early in the Second Century, noting that it evidences familiarity with the Gospel of John, and perhaps the letters of Paul.
 Christopher Tuckett's discussion in his 2007 volume notes Pasquier's preference for a date in the second half of the century; Tuckett himself ultimately opts for a middle position – he places it in the first half of the Second Century but later than King.

 The Gospel of Mary is not present in the list of apocryphal books of section five of the Decretum Gelasianum.